Swinging through northern Wisconsin: Hayward

 The family-course designation adds two more sets of kid-sized tee markers on each hole, so the 10-year-old can come out to play with mom and dad and have her own score card.

-And, by the way, the course is pretty nice, too.
+The course is pretty nice, too.
 Impeccably maintained at 6,400 yards, the Tom Vardon-designed layout has a classic style that dates back to 1930.

 The 18th hole, a 408-yard par four, has been chosen as one of Wisconsin’s Great Eighteen, even though the members refused to play it during the 1950s because they thought it was too hard.